-Chicago Fed: "Index suggests economic growth increased substantially in May"
+Chicago Fed: "Index suggests economic growth increased further in June"

-"Index suggests economic growth increased substantially in May."
+"Index suggests economic growth increased further in June."
 This is the headline for this morning's release of the Chicago Fed's National Activity Index, and here is the opening paragraph from the report:

-Led by improvements in production- and employment-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +2.61 in May from –17.89 in April.
-All four broad categories of indicators used to construct the index made positive contributions in May, and all four categories increased from April.
-The index’s three-month moving average, CFNAI-MA3, moved up to –6.65 in May from –7.50 in April.
+Led by improvements in production- and employment-related indicators, the Chicago Fed National Activity Index (CFNAI) increased to +4.11 in June from +3.50 in May.
+Three of the four broad categories of indicators used to construct the index made positive contributions in June, and two of the four categories increased from May.
+The index’s three-month moving average, CFNAI-MA3, moved up to –3.49 in June from –6.36 in May.
 [Download report]

 Background on the CFNAI